reactjs/react.dev/content/docs/legacy-context.md

 permalink: docs/legacy-context.html
 ---

-> Deprecation Warning
+> Note:
 >
-> The legacy API has been deprecated and will be removed in version 17.
+> The legacy context API will be removed in version 17.
 > Use the [new context API](/docs/context.html) introduced with version 16.3.
 > The legacy API will continue working for all 16.x releases.

 ## How To Use Context

-> This section documents a deprecated API.
+> This section documents a legacy API.
 See the [new API](/docs/context.html).

 Suppose you have a structure like: